 Summer co-parenting is an excellent way to bond with your children, reconnect with them, and role model a healthy relationship with your former spouse.
 However, there is always a benefit to speaking with a legal professional if you have any questions.

 An experienced Huntsville family law and divorce lawyer can help you work through the process and ensure that you are taking the proper steps.
-Here at The Law Offices of Charlotte Christian and Associates, we will help you give your family a better life.
+Here at Charlotte Christian Law, we will help you give your family a better life.